 How travel contributes to climate breakdown

 - Electric cars don’t emit any carbon once on the road, however they do require energy which has to come from somewhere.
-Until we hit 100% renewable energy electric car usage will harm the environment too but nowhere near as much.
+An electric car running on electricity generated by coal can create more CO2 than a petrol car.